Skip to main content

 composer require laravel/octane

-# Deploy - Flux-Orbit detects Octane automatically
+# Deploy - Deploy with Git detects Octane automatically

 docker run -d \